databrickslabs/splunk-integration/app/README.md

 The Databricks Add-on for Splunk is used to query Databricks data and execute Databricks notebooks from Splunk.

 * Author - Databricks, Inc.
-* Version - 1.1.0
+* Version - 1.2.0
 * Creates Index - False
 * Prerequisites -
   * This application requires appropriate credentials to query data from Databricks platform.
 For Details refer to Configuration > Add Databricks Credentials section.
 * Compatible with:
-    * Splunk Enterprise version: 8.1.x and 8.2.x
+    * Splunk Enterprise version: 8.1.x, 8.2.x and 9.0.x
     * REST API: 1.2 and 2.0
     * OS: Platform independent
     * Browser: Safari, Chrome and Firefox

+# RELEASE NOTES VERSION 1.2.0
+* Updated the Add-on to include new roles for Databricks Admin and Databricks User.
+* Implemented custom encryption module.
+* Added support for mutiple account creation.
+* Updated the user-agent to include logged in user.

 # RELEASE NOTES VERSION 1.1.0
 * Added support for authentication through Azure Active Directory for Azure Databricks instance.